reymon359/book-sentences/books/atomic-habits/README.md

 ## 17 How an Accountability Partner Can Change Everything

+Just as we are more likely to repeat an experience when the ending is satisfying, we are also more likely to avoid an experience when the ending is painful.

+Pain is an effective teacher.
+If a failure is painful, it gets fixed.
+If a failure is relatively painless, it gets ignored.

+The more immediate and more costly a mistake is, the faster you will learn from it

+The more immediate the pain, the less likely the behavior.
+If you want to prevent bad habits and eliminate unhealthy behaviors, then adding an instant cost to the action is a great way to reduce their odds.

+We repeat bad habits because they serve us in some way, and that makes them hard to abandon.

+There is, of course, a limit to this.
+If you’re going to rely on punishment to change behavior, then the strength of the punishment must match the relative strength of the behavior it is trying to correct.

+To be productive, the cost of procrastination must be greater than the cost of action.

+In general, the more local, tangible, concrete, and immediate the consequence, the more likely it is to influence individual behavior.
+The more global, intangible, vague, and delayed the consequence, the less likely it is to influence individual behavior.

 ## Advanced Tactics How to Go from Being Merely Good to Being Truly Great